 Obtaining A Violin

-In the recent years, there has been an increase in scam/fake violins sold over the internet, as well as in general music stores (as opposed to violin shops that have trained violin makers).
+There are many reasons for the above requirements.
+In the recent years, there has been an increase in scam/fake violins sold over the internet, as well as rented and sold in general music stores.
 These instruments are called "violin shaped objects”, or VSOs, and make learning violin virtually impossible due to their limitations and poor construction.
 All too often, students arrive to their first lesson having already purchased one of these instruments only to discover that it is not functional, and will need to be replaced with a real instrument in order to study violin.

 The initial price tag of an instrument like this may seem alluring, but VSOs are a cost liability to their owner.
 Because of their cheap construction, they are prone to damage.
 Most violin repair shops will refuse to repair this type of instrument, so the owner is left to buy a new one each time something goes wrong.
 Another red flag for these purchases is that they are often not returnable, because the retailer is not willing to guarantee the quality of the product.

 If you are unsure, please contact me prior to purchasing a violin for yourself, your child or your loved one.
 In lieu of gifting a violin as a Christmas present, please consider a gift certificate to your local violin shop for rental or purchase.

 For more about how to identify a VSO, please read this article: Cheap Violins For Sale Are Not A Good Deal

+For Children: Your child must be present at the time of rental so they can be fitted for the appropriate sized instrument.
 Violins are sized specifically for the age of the student, and a child who starts playing at 6 years old will generally go through five different sized violins before reaching the full size instrument.
 Children generally change violin sizes about once a year, sometimes faster.
 Renting is the most economical option in this regard, as it is on average $25 a month and you are renting to own the instrument.
 You can switch out the instrument anytime as the student grows.